 This day trip itinerary covers Himeji Castle in the morning, followed by Kobe Motomachi and Sannomiya in the early afternoon.
 After that, you can take a walk or a bus ride to Kitano Iijinkan, the European quarters where the early foreign settlers lived.
 Return to Osaka in the evening for the specialty local street grub of grilled octopus dough balls (takoyaki), deep fried skewers (kushikatsu), Japanese savory pancakes (okonomiyaki), ramen noodles, and a selfie with one of Osaka’s famous landmarks, the Glico running man.

-Starting from Umeda station in central Osaka, both the JR Kansai Pass and Kansai Thru Pass allow convenient travel to Kobe and Himeji.
+Starting from Umeda Station in central Osaka, both the JR Kansai Pass and Kansai Thru Pass allow convenient travel to Kobe and Himeji.
 Kobe is an hour west of Osaka, and Himeji is another hour west from Kobe.
 Purchasing a pass is recommended as you gain the value of the Kansai Thru Pass just by the trip from Osaka to Kobe and then to Himeji alone.
-For the Kansai Thru Pass, you may also ride buses, which may be convenient in Kobe and Osaka if you or your group prefer not to go around by foot.
+For the Kansai Thru Pass, you may also ride buses, which may be convenient in Kobe and Osaka if you or your group prefer not to get around by foot.